 We had a very easy time finding the password, but I’ve heard from others that they walked right by it.
 To make sure you do not miss it, go counter-clockwise on the trail.
 You can start either at the Visitors Center or by the Yellow Medicine campground.

 Make sure to download the Avaza Map before you go.
-Cell phone coverage at hte park is spotty and hte hiking club trail signs to do not align with the map.
+Cell phone coverage at the park is spotty and the hiking club trail signs to do not align with the map.

-I’m guessing one was changed and not updated everywhere. the mileage is consistent, and you should still find the password with either map.
+I’m guessing one was changed and not updated everywhere.
+The mileage is consistent, and you should still find the password with either map.
+It is a great hike to do!

 In case your keeping track with us, here are the latest hiking club stats: